 Discover spring delights in the garden at Charlecote

-The bulbs that our volunteer gardeners planted last autumn are flowering now and brightening up the borders and pots.
-The apricot, apple and pear blossom blooms in Green Court, and the bees are happy.
+The bulbs that our volunteer gardeners planted last autumn are coming into flower now and they are brightening up the borders and pots.
+As soon as the apricot, apple and pear blossom blooms in Green Court, the bees are happy.

 Take a stroll around the gardens that Mary Elizabeth Lucy loved so dearly in Victorian times and you’ll find our gardeners – staff and volunteers – at work, whatever the weather.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.

-Mary Elizabeth’s presence still influences the gardens.
+Mary Elizabeth’s passion for plants still influences the gardens.
 Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new design and organise the back-breaking planting of thousands of new spring plants.

 The parterre is always a great spot for a photograph - do let us know what you think and send us your photos on social media.